yhomarys-qa/qa-portfolio/02-Test-Cases/Product-Catalog/TC-029_Validate_Comment_With_1_Character.md

 ## ✅ Expected Result

-The system should validate whether 1 character is accepted or rejected according to business rules
+The system should allow submission of a comment containing 1 character